guardian/facia-tool/README.md

 If you wish to connect to the local database you can run `./scripts/local-psql.sh` which has the user, database and password preconfigured and ready to go.

+#### Postgres Master Passwords

+If you need the master passwords for the production postgres instances they are stored as SSM parameters and can be found at:

+CODE: `facia-tool/cms-fronts/CODE/db/password`
+PROD: `facia-tool/cms-fronts/PROD/db/password`

+To fetch these can be fetched using the aws cli like so:

+`aws ssm get-parameter --name /facia-tool/cms-fronts/CODE/db/password --profile cmsFronts --region eu-west-1`

 ### Clone repository

 1. [Generate and add an SSH key](https://help.github.com/articles/generating-ssh-keys) to your GitHub account.